 If you provide us with consent, we will share your details with the Group who may also send you similar marketing messages.

-We will send you marketing messages in two ways:
+We will send you marketing messages in two circumstances:

 You can opt out at any time by using the unsubscribe function on each of our emails or by contacting us using the email address firstname.lastname@example.org.

-Upon completing an enquiry to our business, this may lead to having to perform credit checks using the information you have provided, if services are to be rendered.
+Where you are an individual, sole trader or partnership, upon completing an enquiry to our business, this may lead to having to perform credit checks with Credit Reference Agencies or using the information you have provided, if services are to be rendered.

 We may use your information to: